-Describe the community based public participation process that culminated in the project.
+Describe the community-based public participation process that culminated in the project.
+Combined I/NI projects should address both infrastructure and non-infrastructure elements.

-A. What is/was the process of defining future policies, goals, investments and designs to prepare for future needs of users of this project?
+A. What is/was the process of defining future policies, goals, investments, and designs to prepare for the future needs of users of this project?
 How did the applicant analyze the wide range of alternatives and impacts on the transportation system to influence beneficial outcomes?
 (3 points max)